 Papulopustular rosacea, the variety most often mistaken for acne, causes swelling, redness, and skin breakouts.

 Erythematotelangiectatic rosacea causes flushing, facial redness, and small, visible vessels.
 The skin may tend to be sensitive, burn, or sting.

 Diagnosis and treatment

 It is advisable to see a qualified skin specialist for accurate diagnosis and the latest treatment options.
 Self-diagnosis can lead to frustration, or even aggravation of the condition.
 Many people attempt to treat rosacea with over-the-counter acne medication, due to the similarities in appearance between the two conditions.
 However, acne medication can make rosacea symptoms worse.

-At DSA Dermatology, we bring to you the best of two leading dermatologists in Plano TX, Dr. Daniel S. Achtman and Dr. Jordan.
-Achtman.
+At DSA Dermatology, we bring to you the best of not one but three leading dermatologists in Plano TX,

 Dr. Achtman is a board-certified Dermatologist with over three decades of experience.
 Having graduated from the medical school of McMaster University, he also studied at the UTSW Medical Center in Dallas, TX where he also served as Chief Resident in the Department of Dermatology.
 In addition to possessing extensive training and experience in cosmetic enhancement techniques, Dr. Achtman is widely known as a leading expert in the diagnosis and treatment of various skin cancers.
 He is an active member of the American Society for Dermatologic Surgery.
 Dr. Achtman goes the extra mile to understand your medical concerns and to ensure that he helps you meet your unique aesthetic goals.